What International Women's Day is all about - and why it's more crucial than ever

 Why do we celebrate International Women's Day?

-Because it’s more important than ever.
-Research shows that COVID pandemic may well have put sex equality back by 25 years as women are now doing more domestic chores and family care than they were before the pandemic.
+Because it’s still one of the most important days of the year, for many reasons.
+For example, UN research showed COVID-19 may well have put sex equality back by 25 years with women doing more domestic chores and family care than they were before the pandemic.

 Watch: 'We are tired:' MP makes powerful speech about the toll of male violence on women